 Note: The winner of the Siperstein Business Plan Competition may bypass first round judging and automatically advance to the semi-final round of the Pitch the Summit competition.

-The teams with the highest total scores from the first round will be invited to present on the afternoon of Friday, April 1st.
+The teams with the highest total scores from the first round will be invited to present on the afternoon of Friday, March 31.
 The pitch format will remain the same as the first round.
 Judging will occur in two classrooms concurrently.
-The panel of judges will consist of Emory Alumni Entrepreneurs
+The panel of judges will consist of Emory alumni entrepreneurs.

 The teams with the highest scores from each semi-final room will advance to the final round.
 The pitch format will remain the same as in previous rounds.
 All teams will be present for the entirety of the round and will be able to watch the other finalists' pitches.
 After all pitches are complete, there will be a short break for judging deliberations.
 Judges will award 1st, 2nd, and 3rd place prizes.
 The judges’ determination will be final.